vcoppo23/Robocup/README.md

 ### Emergency Shutdown:
 When giving no input to the controller, all motors are set to 0% power.

-Close out of the google page will submit a "Dissconnect" message to server which turns on shutdown mode and sets motors to 0% power
+Closing out of the google page will submit a "Disconnect" message to server which turns on shutdown mode and sets motors to 0% power

 ### Controls:
 While in Tread Mode: